bharath-1999/Shopping-cart-using-js/README.md

 # Shopping-cart using Vanilla Javascript,Html,Css

-I used local storage instead to store Cart  items instead of connecting to a backend database.
+I used local storage  to store Cart  items instead of connecting to a backend database.

 ## How to run